robotage/SyntroPython/README.md

 ### The sample scripts

 Once the libraries have been installed as described above, it's possible to try out the example scripts.
-There are two - SyntroPythonCam and SyntroPythonView.
+There are three - SyntroPythonCam (video streaming from a USB webcam), SyntroPythonPicam (video streaming from a Raspberry Pi with its camera) and SyntroPythonView (video stream viewer).
 These show the multicast capabilities of SyntroNet by generating and receiving a multicast video stream.
-Multiple SyntroPythonViews can receive the same video stream from any SyntroPythonCam at any time.
+Multiple SyntroPythonViews can receive the same video stream from any SyntroPythonCam/Picam at any time.

 #### SyntroPythonCam